danielmcheng1/drone/writeup.md

 Hence, I moved onto the second hypothesis.
 When photo downloading failed, the logs from the download listener indicated that "the resource was too busy executing other commands."
 This indicated the following: Because photos were automatically downloading off of a callback--and because images were being shot every two seconds--all available bandwidth was consumed by the first 5 or 6 images, thus starving any new requests for downloading.

 I further validated this hypothesis based off similar problems encountered by a developer in the [DJI forum](http://forum.dev.dji.com).
 Furthermore, the DJI SDK offered a [task scheduler class](https://developer.dji.com/api-reference/android-api/Components/Camera/DJIMediaManager_FetchMediaTaskScheduler.html?) for fetching _previews_ of images--effectively implementing a queue to manage downloads one at a time.
-This again suggested that the full resolution photos had to be downloaded one at a time due to limited transmission bandwidth.
+This again suggested that the _full resolution_ photos had to be downloaded one at a time due to limited transmission bandwidth.

-Researching the DJI developer forums, I found another developer whose photo downloads kept timing out.
-This developer concluded that multiple photo downloads had to be executed sequentially to avoid consuming all available download bandwidth.
-Looking through the logs for my testes, I suspected that this error happened only when flying outside--and not when flying virtually on the simulator--because flying outside imposed additional load to physically move and maintain the drone's flight.
+The astute reader might question why this error happened only when flying outside--and not when flying virtually on the simulator.
+While testing the first hypothesis, I already validated that the _distance_ from controller to aircraft did not affect the download success rate.
+This indicated to me that a second issue might be at play.

 When building software projects, one typically executes tests in one of the three classes:
 1. __Fault Testing__: The program should correctly executes its intended function
 2. __Stability Testing__: The program should reliably execute its function as frequently as possible (even if one or two cases fail)
 3. __Stress Testing__: The program should execute properly when scaled up to production level

-Hence my automatic photo download failed stress testing because the simulator environment did not fully capture the load during production (i.e. when flying outside).
+It appeared that my automatic photo download failed stress testing because the simulator environment did not fully capture the load during production (i.e. when flying outside).
+Specifically: additional load came from the app directing the flight controller to physically move and maintain the drone's flight.
+This hypothesis was further supported by [CPU monitoring apps](https://play.google.com/store/apps/details?id=com.glgjing.stark&hl=en) which indicated high CPU usage when I flew my drone.

-_Solution_<br>
+Since the Android system can [pause or destroy app components](https://developer.android.com/topic/libraries/architecture/guide.html) to rebalance resources, I suspected that the total bandwidth was being constrained by my phone's operating system.
+Flying outside increased overall system load and triggered this system resource management--hence killing or reducing total resources available to the background thread responsible for downloading photos.

+#### Solution
-To workaround the limited bandwidth for downloading media files using the DJI SDK, I applied two software techniques:
+To properly manage the limited bandwidth for downloading media files using the DJI SDK, I applied two software techniques:
 1. Maintain a queue of downloads
 2. Apply a mutex to prevent multithreaded callbacks

+Regarding resources being constrained by my phone's operating system, I force killed all other applications in my subsequent tests to minimize the chance of Android diverting resources from my app towards other apps.
+If this issue persisted, I planned to move my testing to an upgraded Android phone.

-Implementing the queue was as simple as adding new files into an array list:
+For the remainder of this section, I will focus on how I implemented the queue and mutex.
+Implementing the queue was as simple as adding new files into an array list.
+This array list was an instance variable to allow for persistence across multiple file callbacks:
 ```java
 camera.setMediaFileCallback(new MediaFile.Callback() {
     @Override